Chapter 1

 1.14 Error Handling

-When cpdf encounters an error, it exits with code 2.
+When Cpdf encounters an error, it exits with code 2.
 An error message is displayed on stderr (Standard Error).
 In normal usage, this means it is displayed on the screen.
 When a bad or inappropriate password is given, the exit code is 1.

 1.15 Control Files